Alexandra Wensley’s odds of getting American Airlines to cover her laundry bill were better than average.

 Editor’s Note: Today we join with thousands of other websites to protest two dangerous bills that are flying through Congress and threaten your freedom of expression online.
 Please do your part to stop censorship by contacting your elected representative.

-Here’s a decision most of us will have to make the next time we fly: Should we splurge for a “premium” seat in economy class -- an aisle or a window seat -- or leave it to chance, and possibly end up in a middle seat?
+Here’s a decision most of us will have to make the next time we fly: Should you splurge for a “premium” seat in economy class — an aisle or a window seat — or leave it to chance, and possibly end up in a middle seat?

 Check this out: The latest luggage fee numbers, as reported by the federal government, show that the major airlines are collecting less for our checked suitcases.
 They haven’t returned to the early 2007 levels, which were still pretty reasonable, but well off the highs reached in the second and third quarter of 2010.